nautobot/nautobot-app-floor-plan/docs/user/app_getting_started.md

   - Useful for documenting larger-than-usual racks or marking sections of the floor plan as "Reserved" or "Unavailable."

 !!! note
-    Once a Object has been placed on a **Floor Plan Tile** you cannot update the **Location** of the Object until it has been removed from the Floor Plan or the Floor Plan has been deleted.
+    Once a Object (Device, Power Panel, Power Feed, or Rack) has been placed on a **Floor Plan Tile** you cannot update the **Location** of the Object until it has been removed from the Floor Plan or the Floor Plan has been deleted.

 ![Add Tile form part 1](../images/add-tile-form.png)

 ### Working with RackGroup and Status Tiles

+Device, Power Panels, Power Feeds and Racks can be assigned directly to tiles using the Floor plan tile form.

 When tiles cover multiple spaces:

 - You can place objects within these tiles.
 - For RackGroup tiles, objects must be added to the appropriate RackGroup before they can be placed on a tile.
 - Tile size can be increased or decreased, as long as they do not overlap with other tiles.

-Device, Power Panels, Power Feeds and Devices can be assigned directly to tiles using the Floor plan tile form.

 ![Add device to tile](../images/floorplan-tile-device.png)